-A cluster of programs is a grouping of closely related programs that have similar compliance requirements.
-The types of clusters are: Research and Development (R&D), Student Financial Aid (SFA), and other clusters.
+The types of clusters included in Part 5 are: Research and Development (R&D), Student Financial Aid (SFA), and other clusters.
 "Other clusters" are as identified in this Supplement or designated in a State award document.

-Although the programs within a cluster are administered as separate programs, a cluster of programs is treated as a single program for the purpose of meeting the audit requirements of OMB Circular A-133 (§.105).
 Part 5 provides compliance requirements, audit objectives, and suggested audit procedures for R&D and SFA clusters and lists other clusters.